-Revenue in the Energy Infrastructure business has decreased significantly over the past three years mainly due to the sale of the Canadian fossil fuel-based electricity generation business and Alberta PowerLine in 2019.
+Revenue in the Energy Infrastructure business has decreased from 2019 mainly due to the sale of the Canadian fossil fuel-based electricity generation business and Alberta PowerLine in 2019.

 Alberta PowerLine

 In August 2017, construction commenced on the approximate 500-km Fort McMurray West 500-kV Project (APL).
 The target energization date was June 2019.
 Due to the project being ahead of schedule, the expected energization date was advanced to March 2019, resulting in the recognition of an early energization incentive.
 On March 28, 2019, the project was energized three months ahead of schedule and on budget.